 Black Lives Matter.

 On 4 August 2011, Mark Duggan was followed by firearms police from a meeting where he reportedly had collected a gun, according to the controversial “Operation Trident” focused on gun crime in London’s black communities.
 Three cars executed a “hard stop”, forcing his minicab to a halt.
 Duggan came out of the car.
 A police officer was shot during the incident, and officers told journalists that there had been “an exchange of fire”.
 The Daily Mail called Duggan a “gangsta”.
-Two days after, the police had not met the Duggan family, and they led a protest march to Tottenham police station.
+However a week later the Independent Police Complaints Commission (IPCC) admitted one police officer’s bullet had passed through Mr Duggan and injured another.
+Two days after the killing, the police had not met the Duggan family, and they led a protest march to Tottenham police station.
 Police continued to refuse to meet with the family, and the protest became confrontational, eventually with rioting.
 In 2013 a coroner’s inquest interviewed dozens of witnesses, and in 2014 the jury concluded it had been a lawful killing, but also that the first bullet fired by an officer at Mr Duggan had injured the other officer.
-A year later, the Independent Police Complaints Commission published its report, saying Mark Duggan had thrown a gun onto grass seven metres away from the mini-cab.
+A year later, the IPCC published its report, saying Mark Duggan had thrown a gun onto grass seven metres away from the mini-cab.

 The detailed Forensic Architecture report concludes that Duggan could not have thrown the gun.
 No officer gave evidence that he had seen Duggan throw the gun.
 Their video shocked me.
 My vague recollection of the case was that Duggan had had a gun, but there was no DNA link from the gun, wrapped in a sock, with Mr Duggan.
 I noticed in myself an initial desire to exonerate the police, and challenge the evidence which eventually led to a large settlement in the family’s unlawful killing action against the Metropolitan police.
 This is the desire to see society as basically well-functioning, documented by Sara Ahmed, which causes difficulty for complaints against the police, or about authority in any institution.